-Answer these questions:
+I wanted to answer these questions:

-- Most of my students practice regularly. - My students have everything they need in order to practice at home. - My students set practice goals and know what to practice. - My students know and utilize a variety of practice strategies. - I grade my students on the amount of practice they complete.
+- \ Do most of my students practice regularly? - \ Do my students have everything they need in order to practice at home? - \ Do my students set practice goals and know what to practice? - \ Do my students know and utilize a variety of practice strategies? - \ Can I grade my students on the amount of practice they complete?